 Cut Off Time

-There is a 32 hour time limit for the 100 mile race and 30 hours for the 50 mile and 29 hours for the 25 mile.
+There is a 32 hour time limit for the 100 mile and 100 mile relay races and 30 hours for the 50 mile and 29 hours for the 25 mile.
 All runners must start their last loop by 7am on Sunday morning.

 Anyone wanting to volunteer please contact us at firstname.lastname@example.org and we will work with you to figure out how you can best help make this race experience even better for the runners.